facebook/relay/docs/Modern-RelayEnvironment.md

 });
 ```

-If you're using Sentry to track those errors, there is a community projet geared toward making that integration easier.
+If you're using Sentry to track those events, there is a community project geared toward making that integration easier.
 See [relay-sentry](https://github.com/maraisr/relay-sentry)